Louisiana Museums

 Originally the seat of the Spanish government in New Orleans, The Cabildo is one of the most historically significant buildings in the city.
 When you visit the Crescent City, head to Jackson Square and explore the museum.

-The dual focus of this museum site highlights two very distinct—and compelling—aspects of Louisiana’s rich history: aviation and lumbering.
+The dual focus of this museum site in Patterson highlights two very distinct — and compelling — aspects of Louisiana’s rich history: aviation and lumbering.

 Lafayette Museum

 The Lafayette Museum is dedicated to sharing and promoting the history and culture of Acadiana.
-The Museum, also known as the Alexandre Mouton House, is a historic house that served as the home of 11th Governor and first Democratic Governor of Louisiana Alexandre Mouton.
+The museum, also known as the Alexandre Mouton House, served as the home of 11th Governor and first Democratic Governor of Louisiana.

 Learn the stories of General Claire Chennault and other historic military figures and events from WWII through Operation Iraqi Freedom at the Chennault Aviation & Military Museum in Monroe, Louisiana.